Triston Casas Player Props: Red Sox vs. Twins

 Twins Pitching Rankings

-- The 10.5 strikeouts per nine innings put together by the Twins pitching staff leads MLB.
+- The Twins pitching staff is No. 1 in the league with a collective 10.7 strikeouts per nine innings.

-- The Twins have a 2.60 team ERA that leads all MLB pitching staffs.
+- The Twins have a 2.62 team ERA that is No. 1 among all MLB pitching staffs.

+- Ryan (3-0) gets the starting nod for the Twins in his fourth start of the season.
+He's put together a 2.84 ERA in 19 2/3 innings pitched, with 26 strikeouts.

-- In his last appearance on Wednesday against the Chicago White Sox, the right-hander threw five scoreless innings while surrendering three hits.
+- In his last time out on Thursday, the righty tossed seven innings against the New York Yankees, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.